The four schools

 The School of Visual Arts (SVA) engages students in the exciting, ever-evolving world of visual art.
-SVA incorporates strategies that stimulate students’ knowledge of theory, criticism and material making though the areas of drawing, painting, print media, photography, and sculpture.
+SVA incorporates strategies that stimulate students’ knowledge of theory, criticism and material making though the areas of drawing, painting, print media, and sculpture.

 The SVA has initiated a series of program evaluations, as well as incorporating a minor structure to its development plans.
 This allows for future academic growth and development within the school, and provides students greater access to cross-program opportunities in the future.

 The faculty and technicians of SVA facilitate creativity and innovation in our students by supporting artistic expression and imagination within the boundaries of our ethics and principles.
 Through the Symposium Steering Committee, SVA organized and presented a symposium on Research Ethics, Academic Freedom and Artistic Creativity in 2015.

 - Jennifer Marman and Daniel Borins

 - Mike Hein

 - Art Gallery of Alberta Geoffrey Farmer exhibition